Vulva: Religion and art

 Japanese sculptor and manga artist Megumi Igarashi has focused much of her work on painting and modelling vulvas and vulva-themed works.
 She has used molds to create dioramas – three-dimensional models of her vulva with the hope of demystifying the female genitals.

 An art installation called The Dinner Party by feminist artist, Judy Chicago, portrays a symbolic history of famous women.
 The dinner plates each depict an elaborate vulval form and they are arranged in a triangular vulva shape.
 Another installation was made by British artist Jamie McCartney who used the casts of four hundred vulvas to create The Great Wall of Vagina in 2011.
-The vagina casts are life-size.
+The casts are life-size.
 Explanations written by the project's sexual health adviser accompany these.
 The purpose of the artist was to "address some of the stigmas and misconceptions that are commonplace".

+Other animals

+As a rule, only the external female genitals of placental mammals are referred to as the "vulva", although the term is also used in the scientific literature for functionally comparable structures in other animal groups such as marsupials and roundworms (Nematoda).

+For comparison, birds, reptiles, amphibians, and monotremes have a cloaca.
+An organ system like a vulva does not exist.

+The vulva of a placental consists of the following along with its variations: